Does Acupuncture Hurt?

 Ironically, the most common comments I hear from my patients new to acupuncture over the years are

-c) it’s so blissfully relaxing!
-(Most of my patients leave more relaxed than if they had gotten a full body massage and the soothing, healing effects last so much longer).
+Most of my patients leave more relaxed than if they had gotten a full body massage.
+The soothing and healing effects of acupuncture last so much longer by comparison.

-My advice is don’t shy away from having a hair plucked (typically what an acupuncture insertion may feel like) if it means being able to comfortably go to work, robustly play your weekend sports with joy, delight in picking up and playing with your kids, and being able to grow older with energy and agility.
+My advice is don’t shy away from having a hair plucked (typically what an acupuncture insertion may feel like) if it means being able to comfortably go to work, robustly play your weekend sports, delight in picking up and playing with your kids, and being able to grow older with energy, agility, and vitality!

 There is a big secret here and you are about to be let in on it.